Le-Anh-Duy/ApplyMath/Proj_01/report.md

 The results can be reproduced by running the code provided in by the nodebook `23127011.ipynb`.

-The images used in this project are available in the repository and can be accessed by anyone who wants to reproduce the results.
+The images used in this project are available in my repository [here](https://github.com/Le-Anh-Duy/ApplyMath/tree/main/Proj_01) and can be accessed by anyone who wants to reproduce the results.